pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 ## <a id="prerequisites"></a>Prerequisites

-To use Tanzu Application Platform's ingress issuer, your _certificate authority_ must be representable by a cert-manager `ClusterIssuer`.
+To use the Tanzu Application Platform ingress issuer, your _certificate authority_ must be representable by a cert-manager `ClusterIssuer`.
 In particular, you need one of the following: